Cinema of India: Silent era (1890s–1920s)

-Jyoti Prasad Agarwala made his first film Joymoti (1935) in Assamese, and later made Indramalati.
+Sound era

+The first Indian sound film was Alam Ara (1931) made by Ardeshir Irani.

 The first film studio in South India, Durga Cinetone, was built in 1936 by Nidamarthi Surayya in Rajahmundry, Andhra Pradesh.
 The advent of sound to Indian cinema launched musicals such as Indra Sabha and Devi Devyani, marking the beginning of song-and-dance in Indian films.
 By 1935, studios emerged in major cities such as Madras, Calcutta and Bombay as filmmaking became an established industry, exemplified by the success of Devdas (1935).
 The first colour film made in India was Kisan Kanya (1937, Moti B).
-Viswa Mohini (1940) was the first Indian film to depict the Indian movie-making world.

 Swamikannu Vincent, who had built the first cinema of South India in Coimbatore, introduced the concept of "tent cinema" in which a tent was erected on a stretch of open land to screen films.
-The first of its kind was in Madras and called Edison's Grand Cinema Megaphone.
-This was due to the fact that electric carbons were used for motion picture projectors.
+The first of its kind was in Madras and was called Edison’s Grand Cinema Megaphone, named for the electric carbons used in motion picture projectors.
 Bombay Talkies opened in 1934 and Prabhat Studios in Pune began production of Marathi films.
-Sant Tukaram (1936) was the first Indian film to be screened at an international film festival, at the 1937 edition of the Venice Film Festival.
-The film was judged one of the three best films of the year.
 However, while Indian filmmakers sought to tell important stories, the British Raj banned Wrath (1930) and Raithu Bidda (1938) for broaching the subject of the Indian independence movement.

 The Indian Masala film—a term used for mixed-genre films that combined song, dance, romance, etc.—arose following the Second World War.
 During the 1940s, cinema in South India accounted for nearly half of India's cinema halls, and cinema came to be viewed as an instrument of cultural revival.
 The Indian People's Theatre Association (IPTA), an art movement with a communist inclination, began to take shape through the 1940s and the 1950s.
-IPTA plays, such as Nabanna (1944), prepared the ground for realism in Indian cinema, exemplified by Khwaja Ahmad Abbas's Dharti Ke Lal (Children of the Earth, 1946).
-The IPTA movement continued to emphasize realism in films Mother India and Pyaasa, among India's most recognizable cinematic productions.
+IPTA plays, such as Nabanna (1944), prepared the ground for realism in Indian cinema, as seen in the films Mother India (1957) and Pyaasa (1957), among India's most recognisable cinematic productions.

 Following independence, the 1947 partition of India divided the nation's assets and a number of studios moved to Pakistan.
 Partition became an enduring film subject thereafter.
-The Indian government had established a Films Division by 1948, which eventually became one of the world's largest documentary film producers with an annual production of over 200 short documentaries, each released in 18 languages with 9,000 prints for permanent film theatres across the country.
+The Indian government had established a Films Division by 1948, which eventually became one of the world's largest documentary film producers.